-Packaged flower is available in I, 3.5, 7, 14, and 28 grams.
-Live and cured concentrates are offered in .5 and 1 gram and are known for their exceptional potency and purity.
-AMA's infused 1 gram pre-rolls and vapor pens are the fastest growing category, with sales rising steadily year over year since 2021 and ranking in the third position in Nevada during the reporting period.
+Packaged flower is available in 1 gram, 3.5 gram, 7 gram, 14 gram, and 28 gram formats.
+Live and cured concentrates are offered in 0.5 and 1 gram and are known for their exceptional potency and purity.
+AMA's infused 1 gram pre-rolls and vapor pens are among the Company's best-selling products.
 In each product category, AMA offers dozens of premium strains, while constantly striving to find the best genetics that give consumers a wide choice of products that keep them engaged.